lqkweb/learnMLflow/mlflow-master/docs/source/index.rst

     models
     cli
     python_api/index
-    rest_api
+    R-api
+    java_api/index
+    rest-api

 .. warning::

-    The current version of MLflow is an alpha release.
+    The current version of MLflow is a beta release.
 This means that APIs and storage formats are subject to breaking change.